michael-sumner/go-make-things/content/articles/2018/2018-12-18-creating-a-vanilla-js-search-page-for-a-static-website.md

 In the `submitHandler` function, we'll pass in the `event` as an argument.

-We'll run `event.preventDefault()` to prevent the from submitting to Google.
+We'll run `event.preventDefault()` to prevent the from submitting to DuckDuckGo.
 Then, we'll pass the `input.value` into another function---`search()`---to actually run the search for us.

 ```js
 //